news

 And someone who has seen this first hand is Louise Allwright.

-As the National Program Manager for Good Shepherd’s Financial Independence Hub, Louise is an expert in this field, supporting people through financial abuse recovery.
+As the National Program Manager of the Financial Independence Hub, funded by CommBank and delivered by Good Shepherd, Louise is an expert in this field, supporting people through financial abuse recovery.

-"Research has repeatedly shown around 85 to 90 percent of people who seek assistance with domestic and family violence have also experienced financial abuse.
-Fortunately, we as a society are becoming more aware of what financial abuse looks like and what we can do to help victim-survivors who have experienced it."
+"Research has repeatedly shown around 85 to 90 per cent of people who seek assistance with domestic and family violence have also experienced financial abuse.
+Fortunately, we as a society are becoming more aware of what financial abuse looks like and what we can do to assist victim-survivors who have experienced it."

 While people have some understanding of this form of abuse, Louise hopes that we will come to understand the ongoing repercussions as well.